KorenEzri/My-ToDo-app/README.md

 ![](responsivitygif.gif)

 ### My new test:
-(the test is designed to cheeck if a list item's "Copy!" button works.
+(the test is designed to check whether a list item's "Copy!" button works.
 It will have to hover over a list item to check the copy button's functionality, because that button only appears when hovering.

 ![](testgif.gif)